troclaux/notes/cloud_computing.md

     - automatic scaling
   - pay only for what you use
   - e.g. AWS Lambda, DynamoDB
-- fully managed service
+- fully managed service: cloud provider manages the service's infrastructure and resources
-  - visibility and control of the machines
+  - the user focuses only on using the service
   - pay for machine runtime
   - e.g. AWS RDS, Google Cloud SQL
 - private cloud: cloud infrastructure that is operated solely for a single organization
+  - IBM cloud private
 - public cloud: cloud infrastructure that is available to the general public
+  - AWS, Azure, GCP
 - Compute: CPU
 - Memory: RAM
 - Storage: Data